 As for winery tours, each season offers its own iteration of beauty.
 Even in winter when the vineyards are sleeping, they still look wonderfully atmospheric.
 Be sure to check the dates of northern Italy’s biggest trade shows though.
 They happen in late winter and it can be hard to schedule a visit during that time.

 Although it’s not as well-known as some of the other destinations in Italy, Piedmont is one of the most prolific wine-making regions in the country.
 Some of the most renowned wines, such as Barolo and Barbaresco, Gavi, Moscato d’Asti and Asti Spumante are made here.
 There are plenty of local grapes to learn about too.
 For instance, there’s Arneis, which is a white grape most commonly found in the hills of the Roero, northwest of Alba.
-It is a much respected variety and is a part of Denominazione di Origine Controllata e Garantita (DOCG) wines of Roero.
+It is a much-respected variety and is a part of Denominazione di Origine Controllata e Garantita (DOCG) wines of Roero.

-There’s also the Grignolino, a popular red grape variety, known for making light-colored red wines as well as rosés with incredibly fruity aromas, combined with strong acidity and tannins.
+There’s also the Grignolino, a popular red grape variety, known for making light-coloured red wines as well as rosés with incredibly fruity aromas, combined with strong acidity and tannins.
 Another local grape is Nascetta, native of the Alba area, and cultivated in the Barolo and Novello hills.
 Over the years, Nascetta has lost its popularity as a table wine and is now grown exclusively and in a very limited way.
 If you’re looking for a unique local wine to try, this is a fantastic variety to add to your list.

 There’s a world of choice when finding the perfect place to stay in this stylish and elegant northern region.
-We can customize your luxury Piedmont holiday with 5 star accommodation in any town or city you’re visiting.
+We can customize your luxury Piedmont holiday with 5-star accommodation in any town or city you’re visiting.
 From the glamorous coastline – which rivals the Amalfi with hotels, shops and amenities – to the region’s most coveted wine routes, we can put you up in style.

 Let us help you discover the best lakeside resorts with balcony views, family-sized villas with private outdoor space, or vineyard stays with rolling countryside on all sides and access to the best wineries around.